-In order to produce the book, three separate vehicle owners of #9113601014 were interviewed about the Porsche racer and an array of historical photographs and newspaper clippings were amalgamated.
-We used both Adobe Photoshop and Adobe InDesign for the construction of the book and we instructed a professional photographer to provide some fresh imagery and tracking shots.
-We have a select number of physical copies of the booklet available for sale, but we have also uploaded a free e-booklet to the Porsche Carrera RSL #1014 9113601014 website.
+To produce the book, three separate vehicle owners of #9113601014 were interviewed about the Porsche racer, and an array of historical photographs and newspaper clippings were amalgamated.
+We used Adobe Photoshop and InDesign to construct the book, and we instructed a professional photographer to provide some fresh imagery and tracking shots.
+We have several physical copies of the booklet for sale, but we have also uploaded a free e-booklet to the Porsche Carrera RSL #1014 9113601014 website.

-This car is one of the very few rally cars to bear the famous Gulf Livery.
-It competed with great success at the famous Rally Targa Florio, the Rally 1000Miglia, Rally San Marino and Rally Modena to name but a few.
-The car became a legend; the press couldn't get enough of the charismatic charm of Sergio Schizzi throwing the Gulf Carrera RS around Italy's most famous rally stages and who could blame them?
+This car is among the few rally cars to bear the famous Gulf Livery.
+It competed with great success at the famous Rally Targa Florio, the Rally 1000Miglia, Rally San Marino and Rally Modena, to name but a few.
+The car became a legend; the press couldn't get enough of the charismatic charm of Sergio Schizzi throwing the Gulf Carrera RS around Italy's most famous rally stages, and who could blame them?

-RS #1014 (Chassis: 9113601014) was originally supplied new in stunning Tangerine with Conversion 471 this is one of just 200 Fabled RS Lightweights.
+RS #1014 (Chassis: 9113601014) was originally supplied new in stunning Tangerine with Conversion 471.
+This is one of just 200 Fabled RS Lightweights.
 Tangerine or Blutorange (Blood Orange) has become iconic and synonymous with the mighty Carrera RS and its astonishing racing record.
 The colour is now widely acknowledged as the colour for any Carrera RS.
-Although initially raced in the car's original Tangerine by 1976 the success of the car had attracted a number of high profile sponsors including Radio Padova and alloy wheel manufacturer 'Eta Beta', Glasses maker 'Nylor' and Zambelli, with these sponsors on board the car's livery was changed to White and Green.
-The car continued to race successfully and won the Northern Italian Rally Championship in 1976 and in 1977 the car won the Group3 Rally Alto Appennino Bolognese ('RAAB') a very famous and tough rally in which the car competed in on four different occasions!
-The car also contested the first three editions of the Rally Mille Miglia - these wonderful results attracted further sponsorship and the livery again changed this time the car would bear the most iconic motorsport Livery in history the as the car was painted in the famous Gulf Livery on of a small number of cars to compete in this livery the car contested the famous Targa Florio, the Rally 1000 Miglia, Rally San Marino and Rally Modena to name but a few.
+Although initially raced in the car's original Tangerine by 1976, the success of the car had attracted several high-profile sponsors, including Radio Padova and alloy wheel manufacturer 'Eta Beta', Glasses maker 'Nylor' and Zambelli, with these sponsors on board the car's livery was changed to White and Green.
+The car continued to race successfully, winning the Northern Italian Rally Championship 1976.
+In 1977, the car won the Group3 Rally Alto Appennino Bolognese ('RAAB'), a famous and challenging rally in which the car competed on four different occasions!
+The vehicle also contested the first three editions of the Rally Mille Miglia - these excellent results attracted further sponsorship, and the livery again changed.
+This time the car would bear the most iconic motorsport Livery in history the as the car was painted in the famous Gulf Livery, one of a small number of vehicles to compete in this livery; the car contested the famous Targa Florio, the Rally 1000 Miglia, Rally San Marino and Rally Modena to name but a few.
 Throughout the 70s and early 80s, this RS #1014 became an Italian rally Icon.
-To learn more about chassis 9113601014 head over to DK Engineering who have previously offered the car for sale.
+To learn more about chassis 9113601014, head over to DK Engineering, who have previously offered the car for sale.